March 16, 2020

 Banks are in an optimal position to offer customers automated financial wellness programs that can spearhead their abilities to save and manage debt.

-The banks that leverage artificial intelligence, machine learning and predictive analytics to help customers build healthy money management habits will ultimately increase the life-time value of those customers through engagement, loyalty, and share of wallet.
+The banks that leverage artificial intelligence, machine learning, and predictive analytics will help customers build healthy money management habits.
+Banks with a good financial well-being strategy will ultimately increase the life-time value of those customers through engagement, loyalty, and share of wallet.

 The Three Facets of Financial Well Being: